 A job in retail management is a popular position for those leaving university, and larger companies can present regular opportunities for advancement.
 Retail is also a wide field, allowing those with experience in one particular sector to pursue job opportunities elsewhere with relative ease.

 The relationship between business and information technology is a strong one, and if the student also has experience in computer science then a position in a software firm can be a possibility.

 The more entrepreneurial of students can make a go of building their business from scratch, although there is a steep learning curve, a need for investment, and the whims of the market to contend with, which all means many budding businesspersons will see companies go bankrupt on numerous occasions before creating a model that flourishes.

 Which famous people studied business and management?

-Real estate mogul and presidential nominee Donald Trump was studying real estate business at Wharton College, University of Pennsylvania while working for his father’s company, while businesswoman Wendi Deng is a graduate from Yale School of Management - as is the CEO of the PepsiCo organisation, Indra Nooyi.
+Real estate mogul and politician Donald Trump was studying real estate business at Wharton College, University of Pennsylvania while working for his father’s company, while businesswoman Wendi Deng is a graduate from Yale School of Management - as is the CEO of the PepsiCo organisation, Indra Nooyi.

 Some celebrities who have business degrees are actor and former governor of California Arnold Schwarzenegger (international business, University of Wisconsin-Superior) and Sir Mick Jagger, who dropped out of a business degree at the London School of Economics to focus on a burgeoning music career as lead singer of the Rolling Stones.